gchq/sleeper/docs/usage/bulk-import.md

 minimum number of partitions defined, set in the table property `sleeper.table.bulk.import.min.leaf.partitions`, documented [here](properties/table/bulk_import.md).

+Files to be ingested must be accessible to the EMR cluster, and to the lambda that receives the job to submit to the cluster.
+See the [ingest guide](ingest.md#prepare-files) for how to prepare your files for access.

 There are several stacks that allow data to be imported using the bulk import process:

 - `EmrServerlessBulkImportStack` - this causes an EMR Serverless application to be created when the Sleeper instance is deployed.